 What it would do: AB 324 would provide professional development stipends to child care providers who work in centers and homes that receive state subsidies for low-income children.
 The stipends would allow providers to attend classes or trainings to attain a degree or additional early childhood development units.

 Why it’s important: California ranks behind many other states on quality of early education programs, and specialized preparation for early education workers is linked to children’s academic achievement and higher-quality classrooms.
-This bill would help increase the typically low wages that have driven high turnover of early education workers.Bill status: Passed the Assembly and currently in the Senate.
+This bill would help increase the typically low wages that have driven high turnover of early education workers.Bill status: Passed the Assembly.
+Stalled in the Senate appropriations committee.

 CSU early care pilot program (AB 1154)